-4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that child care center providers comply with the applicable licensing standards, including health, safety, and fire standards.
+X Once a year More than once a year.
+Describe Describe the monitoring procedures (including differential monitoring, if applicable) and how how the inspections ensure that child care center providers comply with the applicable licer licensing standards, including health, safety, and fire standards.
 Each annual inspection includes a review of all licensing requirements.

-5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers

-Center Statutes: 19a-80(b)(3); Youth Camp Regs: 19a-426
+- 5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers Center Statutes: 19a-80(b)(3); Youth Camp Regs: 19a-426 - b) Licensed CCDF family child care home

-- b) Licensed CCDF family child care home - 1.
-Describe your state/territory's requirements for pre-licensure inspections of licensed family child care providers for compliance with health, safety, and fire standards All applicants receive a pre-licensure inspection prior to the issuance of a license. - 2.
-Describe your state/territory's requirements for annual, unannounced inspections of licensed CCDF family child care providers

-All providers receive at least one full unannounced inspection annually.

-3. Identify the frequency of unannounced inspection ns:
+- Describe your state/territory's requirements for pre-licensure inspections of licensed family child care providers for compliance with health, safety, and fire standards.
+All applicants receive a pre-licensure inspection prior to the issuance of a license. - 2.
+Describe your state/territory's requirements for at least annual, unannounced inspections of licensed CCDF family child care providers.
+All providers receive at least one full unannounced inspection annually. - 3.
+Identify the frequency of unannounced inspections:

-✓ Once a year

-■ More than once a year
+X Once a year More than once a year.
+Describe

-Describe:

 4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that CCDF family child care providers comply with the applicable licensing standards, including health, safety, and fire standards.
 Each annual inspection includes a review of all licensing requirements.